 - zoom into (magnify) the screen to make text and images bigger

 - use a voice assistant – such as Alexa, Google’s assistant or Siri – so you can tell your device what to do

-- use 'read aloud' to hear what's in a message or webpage
+- use 'text-to-speech' to hear what's in a message or webpage

 - change the colours and brightness – for example, by using a 'dark theme' so it's easier on your eyes